mehmandarov/microbit-treasurehunt/README.md

 Welcome to the treasure hunt game with micro:bits!

 This is how we play this game:
-1. We have a set of micro:bits set up as senders 📡 hidden somewhere
+1. We have a set of micro:bits set up as senders 📡 hidden somewhere.
     - These devices are set up by the game organisers before we start.
     - We tell you the number of devices you need to find.
 2. You have to build a receiver 📶 to look for the devices.